 Jane Simoni, Ph.D.

-Interests: Global mental health, HIV/AIDS, LGBT psychology, health disparities, ehealth interventions
+Interests: Global mental health, HIV/AIDS bio-behavioral science, LGBTQ psychology, Latinx and Indigenous health disparities, ehealth interventions

 |Do I accept and train new psychology graduate students in general?|

 |Am I accepting new graduate students in the upcoming year?|